 Rainbow trout feed on insects and fish.
 Rainbow prefer water temperatures of 55-60 degrees F. Bank fishermen catch rainbows in the spring, casting small lures or using bait such as small alewives, nightcrawlers and spawn sacs.
 Winter fishing for rainbow is good around the power plant warm water discharges and they are occasionally taken while ice fishing in harbor.

 Brown trout are distinguished by large black and sometimes reddish-orange spots with a pale border on the sides of the fish.
 These spots are modified Xs when the fish is large.
-They grown rapidly and may live to an age of six years and reach weights of eight to ten pounds.
+They grown rapidly and may live to an age of 6 years and reach weights of 8 to 10 pounds.
 Some may reach 30 pounds in Lake Michigan.

 They are among the wariest of fish, feeding usually at dusk or at night, so fishermen are the adult brown's chief predator.
 In many localities, surf casting for brown trout is popular.
 Brown trout prefer water temperatures between 55 degrees and 65 degrees F. and are typically found along the shoreline and at warm water discharges.